-True, a feeling of deep affection may have been led to marriage.
-But, it is not the only thing that a couple needs to sustain a healthy marriage.
+Yes, it is true, a feeling of deep affection led to marriage.
+But NO, it is not the only thing that a couple needs to sustain a healthy marriage.

 When I was a young newlywed I was very emotional.
 My husband used to say that my emotions could range from happy to sad in a matter of seconds.
 This was true and could be draining.

 When answering the question “Is love enough for marriage” we can agree that Love is not enough for Marriage, the emotion of love.
 Feelings and emotions are one thing you should never allow to rule your marriage.

 What can you do with emotions in Marriage?